simonpacis/WriteLater/README.md

 ## Recursion

 Write Later is recursive.
-That means that tags found in your Subfiles will also work flawlessly.
+This means that tags found in your Subfiles will also work flawlessly.
 Here's an example:

 ```Main.md``` has the tag ```[$Level1]```.